Jmalik9421/landing-page/README.md

-index-og.html structure is faulty. before = gap between sections, difficult to assign various background colors. now = dev tools confirm everything contained within header-container, but html file confirms not the case. solution = restart project, created new html and css file, currently on html, hero-img
+index-og.html structure is faulty. before = gap between sections, difficult to assign various background colors. now = dev tools confirm everything contained within header-container, but html file confirms not the case. solution = restart project, created new html and css file, currently on css, hero-img

 Things to work on:
 -best practices for git commit msgs